merkouris148/adaptation-procedure-misinformation-games/readme.md

 ## Agents' Knowledge

-You might have observed at the *tree* section of the results, that there exists a percentage net to the node identifier.
+You might have observed that at the *tree* section of the results, there exists a percentage next to the node identifier.
 This denotes the *total knowledge* of the agents at this node.
 The total knowledge in calculated by CLINGO *automatically* when the subsystem is invoked to compute the update operation.

 ### Formal Definition